 Justification of Red List Category

-Harvesting of species for food, feathers and claws by native peoples may have local impact on population, but unlikely to have any wider effect on total numbers.
-Electrocution, airplane strikes, collision with vehicles and entanglement in fishing equipment have all been identified as sources of mortality in Alberta, Canada (Holt et al. 2015).
+Harvesting of the species for food, feathers and claws by native peoples may have local impact on population, but unlikely to have any wider effect on total numbers.
+Many apparently die from starvation during irruptive southerly movements from arctic regions.
+Electrocution, aeroplane strikes, collision with vehicles and entanglement in fishing equipment have all been identified as sources of mortality in Alberta, Canada (Holt et al. 2017).
 Climate change has a significant impact on the onset of spring and snowmelt in the breeding areas which may change the availability of prey for the species (International Snowy Owl Working Group 2010).

 Text account compilers

 Butchart, S., Symes, A., Ashpole, J, Westrip, J., Ekstrom, J.

 O'Brien, T., Gauthier, G., Solheim, R., Lehtiniemi, T., Therrien, J., Holt, D.

 BirdLife International (2018) Species factsheet: Bubo scandiacus.
 Downloaded from http://www.birdlife.org on 24/03/2018.
 Recommended citation for factsheets for more than one species: BirdLife International (2018) IUCN Red List for birds.
 Downloaded from http://www.birdlife.org on 24/03/2018.